CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/scheduling/gantt-chart/overview.md

     <summary>R6: Freeze a Resource from a Manufacturing order level</summary>
     <div>
     :::info
-    Since ProcessForce 10.0 R6 version, it is possible to freeze a specific Resource from the Manufacturing Order level
+    Since CompuTec ProcessForce 10.0 R6 version, it is possible to freeze a specific Resource from the Manufacturing Order level
     :::

     :::info Path